10 Things I wish I knew before starting Uni :)

 Assignments tend to differ from course to course within the same field, not to mention across different domains.

-– Creative Industries (media, communication, production) will focus on 1000-2000 words essays + products of creativity: video products, posters, billboards, storyboards, portfolios.
+Creative Industries (media, communication, production) usually combine 1000-2000 words essays with creative outputs: : video products, posters, billboards, storyboards, portfolios.

-All this is just the top of the iceberg and each and every course is individual, and I highly recommend familiarising yourself with assignments and assessment criteria, because it would be a shame to fail your year because you did not expect an essay at your Aviation Management course. (this is an example lol)
+All this is just the tip of the iceberg and each and every course is individual.
+Which is why I highly recommend familiarising yourself early with assignments and assessment criteria, because it would be a shame to fail your year simply because you didn’t expect to write an an essay for your Aviation Management course. (this is an example lol)

 5. Research

-One of the few things I was expected to know how to do – is research.
-In our culture, you probably only come across research in your final year only, when you write your dissertation.
-But here, from day one everyone talks about it like is a piece of cake, and feeling overwhelmed is absolutely normal – wanting to turn back where you came from or to cry your eyes out because you simply DO NOT UNDERSTAND what these people want from you.
+One of the few things I was expected to know how to do – was research.
+In our culture, you probably only come across research in your final year, when you start writing your dissertation.
+But here, from day one, everyone talks about it as if it’s a piece of cake, and feeling overwhelmed is absolutely normal – wanting to turn back where you came from or to cry your eyes out because you simply DO NOT UNDERSTAND what these people want from you.

-But honestly it’s the most beautiful thing I ever learnt.
-And I guarantee you will feel this way too.
+But honestly it’s one of the most beautiful things I ever learned.
+And I promise, you will feel this way too.

-The general rule of research says: if you have 3 great sources behind your argument, your thoughts become an opinion worth reading.
-So now imagine the list of books/journals/articles/databases you need to access for a single assignment of 2000 words.
+The general rule of research is simple: if you have 3 great sources behind your argument, your thoughts become an opinion worth reading.
+So now imagine the list of books, journals, articles, databases you need to access for a single 2000 word assignment.

 A LOT.
 TIRESOME.

-But what you get in exchange? a well shaped mind that does not rely on the first article you see on Facebook.
-Your mind needs more.
-Craves more.
-So you will dig into the truth until fake news are yesterday’s problems for you.
+But what do you get in return? a well shaped mind that no longer relies on the first article you come across on Facebook.
+Your mind starts wanting more.
+Craving more.
+You begin digging deeper into the truth, until fake news become yesterday’s problems.

 6. Referencing

-Another skill that you are happy to now have, but went through hell to master it, so you kinda try to forget those sleepless nights it took you to put together your reference list.
+Another skill you’ll be grateful to have one day, but went through hell to master it, is referencing.
+So you kinda try to forget those sleepless nights it took you to put together your reference list.

-Every single piece of evidence you found to back up your argument HAS to be presented into your final work’s main body, as well as a separate list at the end of it, usually in Harvard style.
+Every single piece of evidence you find to support your argument HAS to appear in your work.
+It needs to be included in the main body, and then again in a separate list at the end — usually in Harvard style.

 For those that are not with me yet: all those books/articles you’ve read for your assignment?
 They want credit!
 They want to be in the spotlight! and if you don’t do that the way they want/like – well that’s on you mate.
 The criteria have been listed and stressed about enough.